Emergent naming conventions in a foraging robot swarm: Experimental setup

-Four concurrent processes determine the individual behaviour: \textbf{discovery} of a resource by an uncommitted robot; \textbf{abandonment} of a resource by a committed robot, which turns uncommitted with probability $P_\alpha$; \textbf{recruitment} to a discovered resource of an uncommitted robot, which becomes committed with probability $P_\rho$; \textbf{cross-inhibition} between two committed robots, whereby one turns uncommitted with probability $P_\sigma$ \citep[see][for more details]{Reina:2015gs,Reina:2015hu}.
-The latter introduces a negative feedback loop that helps the system break the symmetry and lead to a collective decision between resources.
-In our study, discovery of resources happens when a robot stumbles upon it, while recruitment and cross-inhibition happens only upon communication with other robots when located into the nest.
-Here, we set the probability of abandonment $P_\alpha$ to zero, so that the only way for robots to change commitment state is through cross-inhibition.
-This favours the attainment of a consensus state in which all robots within the swarm are committed to the one or the other resource \citep{Reina:2015hu}.
+Four concurrent processes determine the individual behaviour, two for transitions between uncommitted and committed states, and two for the opposite.
+An uncommitted robot turns committed either through \textbf{discovery} or through \textbf{recruitment}.
+The former takes place when the robot enters the area of a source.
+The latter takes place with probability $P_\rho$ when a robot receives the information about a source known by a committed neighbour.
+Conversely, a committed robot turns uncommitted either through \textbf{abandonment} or through \textbf{cross-inhibition}.
+The former takes place anytime with a fixed probability $P_\alpha$ per time-step.
+The latter takes place with probability $P_\sigma$ upon iteraction with a neighbouring robot committed to a different source.
+Cross-inhibition introduces a negative feedback loop that helps the system break the symmetry and leads to a choice between two identical sources \citep[see][for more details]{Reina:2015gs,Reina:2015hu}.
+In our study, recruitment and cross-inhibition happen only upon communication with other robots when located into the nest.
+Differently from \citet{Reina:2015gs}, we set the probability of abandonment $P_\alpha$ to zero, so that the only way for robots to become uncommitted is through cross-inhibition.
+This favours the attainment of a consensus state in which all robots within the swarm are committed to the one or the other source \citep{Reina:2015hu}.

 The actual movements of the robot are governed by the following basic behaviours.
 When uncommitted, the robots explore the arena, performing a correlated random walk \citep{Dimidov:2016gp}, and have a fixed and small probability at every control step to return to the nest.
-When committed, the robots enter an exploitation loop where they move back and forth between the known resource and the nest \citep[see][for a detailed description]{Reina:2015gs}.
+When committed, the robots enter an exploitation loop where they move back and forth between the known source and the nest \citep[see][for a detailed description]{Reina:2015gs}.